-The quality of the research proposal including appropriateness of the approach to be used.
+- The quality of the research proposal, including appropriateness of the approach to be used.

-The importance of the proposed research to science needs identified in Appendix B.
+- The importance of the proposed research to science needs identified in Appendix B.

-The expected quality and strength of interaction that will be developed between the research institution, the community mentor and her/his organization.
+- The expected quality and strength of interaction that will be developed between the research institution, the community mentor and her/his organization.

-- September 23, 2016 (4 p.m.) - Applications due at California Sea Grant College Program via eSeaGrant online submission portal
+- December 20, 2020 (5 p.m.
+PT) - Applications due to California Sea Grant College Program via eSeaGrant online submission portal

-- February 2019 (approximate) – 2-year fellowship awards end.
+- May 2022 (approximate) – 2-year fellowship awards end.
 1-year fellowships will also be considered (ending May 2021).